 Patient isolation and measles containment

-• Immediately isolate suspected cases in an exam room, or minimally, separate well-visit and sick-visit waiting areas.
+• Immediately isolate suspected cases in an exam room, or minimally, separate “well visit” and “sick visit” waiting areas.

 • Provide masks for patients – and any symptomatic caregivers - who might be contagious, if possible.

-• Implement special precautions so that immune-compromised patients are aware that that they should alert front office staff of their increased susceptibility upon arrival.
+• Implement special precautions so that immune-compromised patients are aware that they should alert front office staff of their increased susceptibility upon arrival.

 Laboratory confirmation